SOTASHE/react-tender-app/README.md

 $ cd react-tender-app
 $ npm start
 ```

+Assessment 1 and 2 can be found here [Snaye](https://github.com/SOTASHE/react-tender-app/blob/SOTASHE-Technical-asssessment(task1n2)/Task1an2.zip).

 All the assets are already included so you can run the application and it will work.